Monday, February 29, 2016

 Friday, February 5, 2016

 A day before the anniversary of him walking on the moon, Edgar Mitchell passes away.

 Edgar Mitchell, Sixth Astronaut to Walk on the Moon, Dies at 85

 The eighth manned mission to the moon, Apollo14, touched down on February 5, 1971.
-Commander Alan Shepherd, Command Module Pilot Stuart Roosa, and Lunar Module Pilot Edgar Mitchell blasted off January 31 and landed in the Fra Moura.
-Shepherd and Mitchell spent over nine hours total walking on the surface of the moon.
-Alan Shepherd hit two golf balls with a golf club he fashioned out of a six iron golf club head and a lunar excavation tool.
+Commander Alan Shepard, Command Module Pilot Stuart Roosa, and Lunar Module Pilot Edgar Mitchell blasted off January 31 and landed in the Fra Moura.
+Shepard and Mitchell spent over nine hours total walking on the surface of the moon.
+Alan Shepard hit two golf balls with a golf club he fashioned out of a six iron golf club head and a lunar excavation tool.

 The Pointer Sisters first single off their album "Energy" peaked at #2 on the Hot 100 Billboard charts and was certified gold February 5, 1979.
 It was the first of several gold singles for the trio.
 Written and recorded by Bruce Springsteen in 1978, the Pointer Sisters cover bested all of Springsteen's own single releases at that point.